jasonjmcghee/WebMCP/README.md

 WebMCP is a WebSocket-based implementation of the Model Context Protocol, allowing web pages to expose tools to LLMs through a WebSocket server.

+## New: webmcp.js - Drop-in Snippet

+The latest addition to WebMCP is `webmcp.js` - a drop-in JavaScript snippet that can be added to any website to enable MCP tool usage.

+**Features:**
+- Small blue square in the corner of your website
+- Expandable UI for connection management
+- Uses a service worker to maintain connections when navigating
+- Auto-unregisters after 5 minutes of inactivity
+- Easy tool registration API
+- Works with single page apps and regular websites

 ## Architecture

 The system consists of three main components: